dlight-js/dlight/README.md

 I won't say this new syntax kills JSX, but it's definitely a good alternative for us who want to write pure JavaScript code, and DLight doesn't introduce any new syntax, just the old fellows you know in js.
 (And we know if you're a jsx fan, you'll never be convinced by this, ~~so just go away~~ so we extracted the dlight syntax parser into a standalone package, you can write your own jsx parser to override dlight parser and be injected in reactivity-parser to get all the cool features that dlight offers.
 If you're interested in this, feel free to start a discussion and we'll help you out.)

 ## What DLight is offering
-Copy-pasting an existing framework and changing a little bit of syntax or make it 0.01x faster is just adding another pile of x in the 5-new-frameworks-per-day(or even more) frontend world.
+Copy-pasting an existing framework and changing a little bit of syntax or making it 0.01x faster is just adding another pile of x in the 5-new-frameworks-per-day(or even more) frontend world.

 Coding out a framework is fairly simple.
 What's hard is to avoid the fixed mindset of existing frameworks, re-examine the essence of frontend frameworks, and create a better frontend development experience.
 It's all about the design.

-So DLight is offering all the features we've talked about above:
+DLight is offering all the features we've talked about above:
 1. Fast
 2. Lightweight
 3. Memory efficient